k-kyler/online-web-game/DEPLOYMENT.md

 3. Change **server port (Startup.cs)** and **client port (all JavaScript files that have fetch requests to server)** from development to production.
 4. Create a **seed script** so that you can initialize the database when you deploy.
 5. Create a **Dockerfile** for the web game.
-6. Create a **docker-compose** so that you can easily combine the web game image, the PostgresSQL image and the seed script together then deploy it.
+6. Create a **docker-compose** file so that you can easily combine the web game image, the PostgresSQL image and the seed script together then deploy it.
+7. The port of the web game image in the **docker-compose** file should be point to **80** (default port of our AWS EC2 instance web server) so that the instance can display the web game if we deploy successfully.

 ## AWS EC2 Setup